dorlugasigal/KafkaGenericProcessor.Core/README.md

 ### Health Check Configuration

-The health checks are automatically configured when you call `AddKafkaGenericProcessorHealthChecks()`.
+The health checks are automatically configured when you call `AddHealthCheck()`.
 Under the hood, this method:

 1. Creates a dedicated health check topic (`kafka-health-check` by default)
 2. Configures a producer for sending health check messages